rockerBOO/lora-inspector/README.md

 Simple script to update your metadata values.
 Helpful for changing `ss_output_name` for applications that use this value to set a good name for it.

+To see your current metadata values, save the metadata using `lora-inspector.py --save_meta ...` and inspect the JSON file.

 ```
 $ python update_metadata.py --help